 Shannon Doody, Film and Video Archivist, at firstname.lastname@example.org

-Established in 1987 and renamed in 2006, the Herbert Warren Wind Book Award recognizes and honors outstanding contributions to golf literature.
+Established in 1987 and renamed in 2006, the Herbert Warren Wind Award recognizes and honors outstanding contributes to golf literature.
 Named in honor of the famed 20th-century American golf writer, the award acknowledges and encourages outstanding research, writing, and publishing about golf.
-The award attempts to broaden the public’s interest and knowledge in the game of golf.
-Presented by the USGA Museum, the Book Award is the top literary prize awarded by the USGA.
+The award attempts to broaden the public’s interest in and knowledge in the game of golf.
+Presented by the USGA Golf Museum, the award is the top literary prize awarded by the USGA.

-The USGA is currently accepting submissions for the 2017 Herbert Warren Wind Book Award.
-To be eligible for the 2017 USGA Herbert Warren Wind Book Award, a book must be an original work about golf, written in English, and published between November 2016 and October 31, 2017.
+The USGA is currently accepting submissions for the 2023 Herbert Warren Wind Award.
+To be eligible for the 2023 USGA Herbert Warren Wind Award, a book must be an original work about golf, written in English, and published between November 2022 and October 31, 2023.

-For results and further information from USGA championships dating back to 2002, please click here.
+For results and information from USGA championships dating back to 2002, please click here.